-The Graduate Student Services Co-ordinator assists graduate students throughout their academic and research endeavours.
-Emmy acts as a resource and liaison with other UW departments and does everything to guide and encourage graduate students, ensuring a smooth and timely move toward the thesis defence.
+The Coordinator of Graduate Studies and Research assists graduate students throughout their academic and research endeavours.
+Emily acts as a resource and liaison with other UW departments and does everything to guide and encourage graduate students, ensuring a smooth and timely move toward the thesis defence.

 Fred manages installed AV equipment and equipment loans including cameras, audio recorders and sound systems.
 Fred records uWaterloo lectures when ever possible and provides photography services to the University Of Waterloo.

 Fred is available for consultation and training in photography, video, audio recording, AV set up in classrooms and off sight events.